brightcove/videojs-flashls-source-handler/README.md

 To include videojs-flashls-source-handler on your website or web application, use any of the following methods.

+## The SWF

+This plugin sets the video.js option for the flash SWF to load the SWF from the unpkg CDN https://unpkg.com/@brightcove/videojs-flashls-swf/dist/video-js.swf

+The SWF is also provided in this project's dist/ folder.
+We highly recommend hosting the SWF yourself as unpkg does not provide uptime or support guarantees.

 ### `<script>` Tag

 This is the simplest case.
 Get the script in whatever way you prefer and include the plugin _after_ you include [video.js][videojs], so that the `videojs` global is available.